thisismedg/thisismedg/README.md

 I am deeply immersed in the world of web development and software engineering, driven by a passion for creating innovative solutions.

 Currently pursuing my undergraduate degree, I am dedicated to learning and applying cutting-edge technologies to real-world problems.
 Fluent in both English and Tagalog, I enjoy the creative and problem-solving aspects of programming.
+My proficiency extends beyond programming languages to a holistic understanding of the creative and problem-solving aspects inherent in software development.

 ## Language and Tools